The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/best-in-slot.md

 bis:
   - type: etro
     description: >-
-      With the advent of Crit finally outscaling Spell Speed...we still are in a position to stack a LOT of Spell Speed.
+      With the advent of Crit finally outscaling Spell Speed...
+We still are in a position to stack a LOT of Spell Speed.
 Even when we optimize to minimize Piety and maximize Crit, we have lots of leftover melding slots, and we pick between Spell Speed, and Direct Hit.
 In terms of damage, the choice between these two is blatantly clear, as Spell Speed is more multiplicative while Direct Hit is more linear.
 This set is the maximum damage possible regardless of whether you crave variance or not.